All Tech Field Day Podcast

 Podcast Information

-Alastair Cooke is a CTO Advisor at The Futurum Group.
+Alastair Cooke is a Tech Field Day Event Lead, now part of The Futurum Group.
 You can connect with Alastair on LinkedIn or on X/Twitter and you can read more of his research notes and insights on The Futurum Group’s website.

 Jack Poller is and industry leading cybersecurity analyst and Founder of Paradigm Technica.
 You can connect with Jack on LinkedIn or on X/Twitter.
 Learn more on Paradigm Technica’s website.